-Troublesheating and support

 Troubleshooting and support

+Making initial checks

 Has WebSphere Message Broker never run

 successfully before?

 Did you log off Windows while WebSphere

 Message Broker components were active?
 4

-Are the Linux UNIX environment variables set
+Are the Linux and UNIX environment variables

-correctly?
+set correctly?

 Are there any error messages or return codes that

 explain the problem?

-Can you see all of your files and folders?
+Can you see all of your files and folders?5

 Can you reproduce the problem?

 Has the message flow run successfully before?
-6

-Have you made any changes since the last
+6 Have you made any changes since the last

-successful run?

 Is there a problem with descriptive text for a

 command?

 Is there a problem with a database?
-8

 Is there a problem with the network?
-8

 Does the problem affect all users?

 Have you recently changed a password?
-9
+8

 Have you applied any service updates?
 9

 Do you have a component that is running slowly?
 9

-Additional checks for z/OS users 9
+Additional checks for z/OS users

 Dealing with problems

 Resolving problems when creating resources 11

-Resolving problems when you start resources 17
+Resolving problems that occur when you start

+resources

-Resolving problems when migrating or importing resources
+Resolving problems that occur when migrating

+or importing resources

 Resolving problems when stopping resources

-Resolving problems when deleting resources

-Resolving problems when developing message
+Resolving problems when deleting resources 44 Resolving problems when developing message

-flows

 Resolving problems when deploying message

 flows or message sets

 Resolving problems that occur when debugging

 message flows

+Resolving problems when developing message

 models

-Resolving problems when using messages 82
+Resolving problems when using messages 96

 Resolving problems when you use the

 workbench

-Resolving problems when using databases 97
+Resolving problems when using databases 114

 Resolving problems when using

 publish/subscribe

-Resolving problems with performance 111
+Resolving problems with performance 130

 Resolving problems when developing

-Configuration Manager Proxy applications 117
+Configuration Manager Proxy applications 136

-Resolving problems with user-defined
+Resolving problems with user-defined extensions

-extensions

-Resolving problems when uninstalling 123

 Using logs

-Windows: Viewing the local error log 125
+Windows: Viewing the local error log 143

-Linux and UNIX systems: Configuring the syslog daemon
+Linux and UNIX systems: Configuring the

+syslog daemon

+, ,

-syslog daemon126Viewing the Eclipse error log127
+Viewing the Eclipse error log 145

-newing the tempse entrinois

-Using trace

-Using trace 28
+Us ing trace . . . . .
+Starting user trace . . . . .
+146

+Starting user trace.
+146

-Checking user trace options 29
+Checking user trace options 147

-Changing user trace options 30
+Checking user trace options 148

-Stopping user trace 31
+Stopping user trace 149

+Retrieving user trace 149

-Stopping user trace 31
+Retrieving user trace .
+150

-Starting service trace 32

-Checking service trace options 32
+Checking service trace options

-Changing service trace options
+Changing service trace options 151

-Stopping service trace .
-33 33
+Stopping service trace 151

-Retrieving service trace 34
+Stopping service trace 152

-Formatting trace 34
+Formatting trace 152

-Interpreting trace 35
+Formatting trace 153

-Clearing old information from trace files 1 36
+Clearing old information from trace files 154

-37
+Changing trace settings from the workbench 155

+ODBC trace

-ODBC trace 38
+ODBC trace 157

-WebSphere MQ Java Client trace 38

 Configuration Manager Proxy trace

+Switching Trace nodes on and off 158

-Using dumps and abend files
+Us Switching Trace nodes on and off ing dumps and abend files 160

-Checking for dumps 40
+Checking for dumps 160

-Checking for dumps 40
+Checking for dumps 160

+Checking for abend files.
+162

-Checking for abend files 42
+Co Checking for abend files 162

-Contacting your IBM Support Center 1 42

-IBM Support Assistant (ISA) 44
+IBN A Support Assistant (ISA) 164

-Installing the IBM Support Assistant (ISA) 1 46
+M Support Assistant (ISA) 166

-Updating the IBM Support Assistant 1 46
+Updating the IBM Support Assistant 166

-Recovering after failure 47
+Re covering after failure 167

 Recovering after the Configuration Manager

-fails 47

-fails .
-48 48
+fails 167

+Recovering after the broker fails 169

-Recovering after the User Name Server fails 1 48
+Recovering after the User Name Server fails .
+169

-Recovering after an execution group fails 1 49
+Recovering after an execution group fails 170

 Recovering after the broker's queue manager

+fails 170

+fails

-fails 49
+queue manager fails 171

-Recovering after the Configuration Manager's

-50

-Recovering after the User Name Server's queue
+Recovering after the User Name Server's queue - -

-51

-52
+manager fails 172

+Recovering after a shared queue manager fails 172

 Recovering after the configuration repository

-52
+fails 173

-fails 53
+fails • 174

-0
+incertain and the protect autopublished fullo • 1, 1